Creative Automation / Foundation

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 4:09, where the video says: “object that evolves right alongside the model itself.
 Instead of one fixed harness bolted onto every problem, each kind of task grows its own tailored strategy discovered by the model, not handed down to it by an engineer.”

 03